 What happens afterwards?

 The first is a non-private or communal cremation where the pet is cremated with other animals.
-No ashes are returned to the family – the remains are collectively spread in apple orchards in the foothills of the Cascade Mountains.
-If the family wishes, their pet may have an individual cremation where the pet is cremated by themselves.
-The remains are returned in a wooden urn with a nameplate engraved with your loved one’s name, and will be delivered back to your pet’s regular veterinarian’s office by a dedicated Compassion 4 Paws team member for you to pick up when it is convenient for your family.
+No ashes are returned to the family – the remains are collectively scattered into the Puget Sound in an official Coast Guard burial at sea.
+If the family wishes, their pet may have a private cremation where the pet is cremated alone, by themself.
+The remains are returned in a wooden urn with a nameplate engraved with your loved one’s name, and will be hand delivered back to your pet’s regular veterinarian’s office by a dedicated crematorium team member for you to pick up when it is convenient for your family.
 The third option for an owner is self-directed after-care.
 An owner may choose to bury their pet (after checking local ordinances) or transport the body themselves for cremation to either their regular veterinarian or a local crematorium.
 We also offer to make a complimentary clay paw print, regardless of the after-care selection.